 - Student is enrolled solely in online courses.

-If a student believes themselves to be in an exceptional circumstance, the student may submit a petition for an exception by the date listed in the Timeline below.
+If a student believes themselves to be in an exceptional circumstance, the student may submit a petition for an exception by the date listed in Due Dates/Timelines.
 Contact Residential Life for more information.
 If a student decides to move off campus and does not meet one of the above exceptions, they will be charged for on campus housing.

 Petitioning for an Exception: